webworker01/kmdocker/README.md

   zcashparams:
 ```

 This will create a non-root container with the coin daemon running on UID/GID 1000 by default.
-Set the PUID and PGID args to the user on your host system if you wish for the blockchain files to be owned by your user.
+If your UID/GID are different, set the PUID and PGID args to the user on your host system if you wish for the blockchain files to be owned by your user.